truenas/documentation/content/SCALE/GettingStarted/Install/InstallPrepNonEnterprise.md

 ---
-title: "Preparing for SCALE UI Configuration"
+title: "Preparing for TrueNAS UI Configuration"
-description: "Provides information on what you need to complete the SCALE configuration using the SCALE UI."
+description: "Provides information on what you need to complete the TrueNAS configuration using the TrueNAS UI."
 weight: 5
 aliases:
 tags: